-The centre was well resourced with ample staffing to facilitate and support residents during the day and night.
-The provider outlined how staffing arrangements were very flexible and could be modified to support residents with individualised requests.
-Furthermore, staffing arrangements were put in place to ensure residents were supported to obtain and maintain employment within their local community.
-These individualised staffing arrangements were key to enable residents with very specific support needs to maintain employment within their community.
+The provider outlined how staffing arrangements had been recently increased during the day and this enabled the centre to support residents with individualised requests.
+These enhanced staffing arrangements were key to enabling residents with specific support needs to access meaningful community activities.
 This level of support was verified through conversations with residents, staff and a review of staff rosters.